yakresponder/react-native-aculab-client/README.md

 ## 3. AculabCall class component

-AculabCall is a react native *class component* allowing iOS and Android platforms to use Aculab Services and peer-to-peer video calls with additional features provided by react-native-callkeep package.
+AculabCall is a react native *class component* allowing iOS and Android platforms to use Aculab Services and peer-to-peer video calls with additional features provided by the react-native-callkeep package.

 ### AculabCall dependencies